About Morristown

 Jail & Inmate Records

-Rice County's primary detention facility operates in Faribault, where Rice County jail handles booking for individuals arrested anywhere in Rice County.
+Rice County's primary detention facility operates in Faribault, where Rice County jail handles booking For people arrested anywhere in Rice County.
 The facility processes and holds detainees, offering an inmate lookup service through Rice County's official website that allows the public to search for current inmates.
 Visitors must schedule appointments and follow strict guidelines set by the facility.
 Minnesota's bond and bail process permits release of detainees under certain conditions, and information about recently arrested individuals can be obtained through the Sheriff's Office.

 Arrest Records